 The second question can be problematic because we may not at first know the answer.
 The question is this.
 “Is what you are feeding your horses found naturally occurring in their environment, in the amounts you are feeding and at the time of year you are feeding it?”
 What is difficult is determining where your horse should be living in terms of what they should be eating.
 In other words, do your horses originate in the African deserts, the mountains of South America or the Asian plains?
 What foods did their ancestors eat?
 In essence, what is “normal food” for your horse?

 Remember cellulose?
-No animal on the planet can digest it but the good bacteria of the hind gut (and the reason the horse has such a large hind gut) can digest the cellulose to make short chain fatty acids.
+No animal on the planet can digest it but the good bacteria of the hindgut (and the reason the horse has such a large hindgut) can digest the cellulose to make short-chain fatty acids.
 The efficiency of these to create energy is legendary (see the previous blogs).
-But when carbohydrates are fed constantly throughout the year, the horse’s ability to create these short chain fatty acids, to absorb protein, to absorb vitamins and minerals, to prevent leaky gut, to prevent disruption of hormone communication, to prevent lameness and to prevent disease is lost.
+But when carbohydrates are fed constantly throughout the year, the horse’s ability to create these short-chain fatty acids, absorb protein, absorb vitamins and minerals, prevent leaky gut, prevent disruption of hormone communication, prevent lameness and prevent disease is lost.

 One last thought.
 As I travel around the country I see a lot of wild animals both in life and on TV.
 These mammals, fish, birds insects and reptiles all show one thing in common.
 They take eating very seriously.
 Their life depends on it.
-There is no take out, no microwave, no pantry of preserved food, no freezer or refrigerator, no flavored drinks, no social beverages, no flame broiled – nothing but what nature has given them.
+There is no take-out, no microwave, no pantry of preserved food, no freezer or refrigerator, no flavored drinks, no social beverages, no flame-broiled – nothing but what nature has given them.
 If there is nothing to eat they die.
-Humans and by extension, our pets and our production animals (livestock, flocks and even farmed fish) never need to worry about survival because all kinds of food is available year round and in abundance.
+Humans and by extension, our pets and our production animals (livestock, flocks and even farmed fish) never need to worry about survival because all kinds of food are available year-round and in abundance.
 The thought of starvation repulses us.
 We relate feeding to love or nurturing.
 We think we are smarter than millions of years of bioscience in the form of every animal, plant, microbe, fungus and virus living on this planet.
 So we try to improve on what nature has perfected.
 How is that working for you in the health of your horse?

-#2 – Feed horses food that are normally found in their environment from where they come from and only when it is normally available.
+- Feed horses food that is normally found in their environment from where they come from and only when it is normally available.